 BUS250 Investments and Securities Markets (S)

-This course is designed to orient the student to the technical aspects of investing in the Financial Markets.
-Topics include the buying and selling of securities, portfolio selection and management, bond analysis, stock options and futures.
-(Prerequisite: BUS241)
+This is course is designed to orient the student to the technical aspects of investing in the financial markets.
+Students will select securities for their portfolios, actively buy and sell securities and derivatives.
+(Prerequisite: BUS 241)

 CHEMISTRY (CHE)